-Figure 3.
-Intelligent Gas Meter for Automated Shutoff under Strong Motion years.
+More recently Tokyo Gas further developed new SI-sensor [4], having several new functions with a much cheaper price.
+The new SI-sensor can store acceleration time histories in its IC memory and send monitored strong motion indices to the Supply Control Center through public telecommunication lines.
+The new sensors will be installed at all the 3,700 district regulator stations within the next 6 years.
 The new SI-sensor network is named SUPREME (Super-Dense Real-time Monitoring of Earthquakes), which may be the densest seismic monitoring network in the world.
 The data from the network will be used for an early damage assessment of the city gas network of Tokyo Gas and the results serve as important information for the decision making of the gas supply suspension.

-This paper introduces the recent advances in seismic safety of city gas systems in Japan, especially the new SI sensor and SUPREME.
+This paper introduces the recent advances in seismic safety of natural gas systems in Japan.